direnv/direnv/README.md

 Usually, I set an .envrc file in projects that have a bin/ or lib/ directory.

-When navigating a project's root directory (or subdirectories), direnv will add the bin/ directory to my path and the lib/ directory to the target-language's libpath.
+When navigating a project's root directory (or sub-directories), direnv will add the bin/ directory to my path and the lib/ directory to the target-language's libpath.
 That way they are handily available, no need to set something by hand.